 Of blacks, Johnson claimed it is no coincidence that “the chess club is a very white, Jewish, and Asian kind of place.”
 The reason why blacks aren’t fully represented in honors programs, he said, is that “they’re dumber” than whites.

-Johnson: But the big, the big difference, the big thing that I started to notice was just how, you know, I’ve very intelligent.
+Johnson: But the big, the big difference, the big thing that I started to notice was just how, you know, I’m very intelligent.
 You know, somewhat fortunately, somewhat unfortunately.
 And so I’ve always been pursuing very nerdy pursuits.
 And, you know, the chess club is a very white, Jewish, and Asian kind of place.
 So too the science journal on campus.
 So too…You know, and you go down the list.